founded in 2008

+Morten Wedel is the Founder/Owner of Esmar Engineering ApS, CEO, B.Sc./Naval Architect Marine and mechanical engineer and inventor of the VanishProp.
 Morten has an elaborate network in the maritime industry.
-He has more than 15 years of extensive design experience within the area of gearboxes, propellers and many other mechanical system for the maritime and off-shore industry.
+He has more than 15 years of extensive design experience in gearboxes, propellers and many other mechanical systems for the marine and offshore industry.
 Morten is also a passionate sailor.

-As a conference and maritime fair, Nor-Shipping aspires to be the most important international platform for collaborative innovation and improved sustainability of our oceans.
-Sofia holds a MSc in Chemical Engineering, an MBA in Shipping & Logistics, and an Executive Diploma in Technology Innovation from Haas Business School, UC Berkeley.
+Sofia Fürstenberg Stott has 12 years with the maritime industry as a senior advisor on green investments with DNVGL in Oslo and Singapore and as an innovation professional for AP Moeller-Maersk in Copenhagen.
+Sofia holds an MSc in Chemical Engineering, an MBA in Shipping & Logistics, and an Executive Diploma in Technology Innovation from Haas Business School, UC Berkeley.

 Niels Bjørn Mortensen